How to track soccer stats? Quick tutorial.

 That’s it.
 You are ready!
 Try it and after a couple of games it will become second nature to you and your coach.
 Your coach will be asking you to track stats more often.

-At Stats2Share, we are committed to simple stats that help the coach and team improve, keep the parents more engaged, allows for quick sharing with friends, family and fellow parents, and are easy to track!
+At Stats2Share, we are committed to simple stats that help the coach and team improve, keep the parents more engaged, allows for quick sharing with friends, family and other parents.